metafizzy/infinite-scroll/Readme.md

 * Update docs to include new params
 * When first requested page is 2+, load previous pages above
 * Add option for page 1's url to be bare
-* Allow all matches of navSelector to be hidden

 ###Paul Irish's Original Infinite Scroll Documentation###